JuliaPy/Conda.jl/README.md

 provides(Conda.Manager, "libnetcdf", netcdf, os=:Linux)
 ```

-To tell BinDeps to install the package to an environments, use `EnvManager`.
+To tell BinDeps to install the package to an environment different from the
+root environment, use `EnvManager`.

 ```julia
 provides(Conda.EnvManager{:my_env}, "libnetcdf", netcdf)